Plan your cloud migration

 - Transfer your self-hosted license to cloud

-We offer no-cost Extended Cloud Trials for existing server and Data Center customers to help you plan and move to cloud at your own pace.
+We offer free extended migration trials for existing server and Data Center customers to help you plan and move to cloud at your own pace.

 Evaluate if you need a partner